kiba/Writings/fac/chp22_earth.md

 May didn't really understood the concept for a long time.

-Mama has to explain to her through bedtime stories about people who lost memories.
+Mama had to explain to her through bedtime stories about people who lost memories.

 Finally, mama came back.
 She looked a bit sad.
 May didn't want her to go because it made mama sad, but mama will always go regardless of what May wants.